-The Club was built on a lot 82 feet wide composed of two lots, a 26 foot wide lot it purchased from Emily E. Sears on May 22, 1886, and a 56 foot wide lot purchased from Henry Lee on June 14.
+The clubhouse was built on a lot 82 feet wide composed of two lots, a 26 foot wide lot it purchased from Emily E. Sears on May 22, 1886, and a 56 foot wide lot purchased from Henry Lee on June 14.
 1886.
-Emily Sears had acquired her lot on January 31, 1883 from from James Lawrence, who had purchased it from the Commonwealth of Massachusetts on September 4, 1882.
+Emily Sears had acquired her lot on January 31, 1883, from James Lawrence, who had purchased it from the Commonwealth of Massachusetts on September 4, 1882.
 Henry Lee had acquired his lot directly from the Commonwealth on January 12, 1886.

+The Commonwealth proceeded with its litigation seeking the Club’s compliance with the deed restrictions.
 In a December 10, 1889, article commenting on the pending litigation, the Boston Globe observed that “the members of the club are much disturbed over this menace to their beautiful building…the remodeling…will not only cost considerable money, but will ruin the design.”

 217 Commonwealth remained the Algonquin Club in 2017.

 In January of 2018, the Algonquin Club’s executive committee voted to enter into an agreement to sell 217 Commonwealth to Hexagon Properties, which would renovate the building and continue to operate it as a private club.

 In August of 2017, Hexagon Properties had proposed converting Haddon Hall at 282 Berkeley (29 Commonwealth) – originally an apartment building and more recently converted into offices – into a private club.
 The proposal had met with significant opposition from neighboring residents, and in January of 2018, Hexagon Properties withdrew the proposal and announced plans to return the building to residential use.